Harry-Yates/PhaserGame-RPG-Caves/README.md

 Treasure Score Bug

 - Sometimes, the score is not counted on treasure collection.
-This seems to be caused in chances when there are a lot of colliders.
+This seems to be caused in instances when there are a lot of colliders.

 ### :computer: Tech used in this specific repository: